Preface:

 Some of the primary responsibilities include:

 Inbound sales are critical to the sales process.
 Their main responsibility is to convert inbound leads into customers by effectively communicating the value of the company's products or services and addressing any concerns or questions that the lead may have.
+This involves not only qualifying leads and building relationships but also engaging in direct sales recruiting activities to identify and bring in new talents who can contribute to the team's success.

 Some key tasks and responsibilities of inbound sales reps include: